Website

 change them to lower case!
 (See the yellow box at the top of this page

-created a duplicate set of main links on the top of major pages.
+also created a duplicate set of main links on the top of major pages.

 Credit to some helpful resources